Scoring Your Credit - How's Your Credit Score

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in Cumberland.

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people usually have a score of 650, but scores range from 300 to 850.
 Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
 Some of the pieces in determining your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many times do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.